Waterproof Sprays For Clothing, Shoes and Gear

 If you really want to be picky, the surface area for one bottle is not terrific.
-However, it resembles that of many top sprays.
-This truly is a tremendous spray and on another list, it may have claimed the top spot.
-Too bad some, despite their minor issues, are just slightly better.
+However, this truly is a tremendously effective spray.

 May leave stains on products, depending on the color

-This waterproof fabric spray has guaranteed effectiveness on all synthetic fabrics but also does a great job on outdoor gear such as tents, sleeping bags, and backpacks.
+This waterproof fabric spray guarantees effectiveness on all synthetic fabrics; it also does a great job with outdoor gear such as tents, sleeping bags, and backpacks.

 Criteria Used for Evaluation

-While this section will not necessarily make one solution superior to the next, it is important as this will give you a specific idea of what kinds of surfaces you can apply the solution to.
-As you probably noticed throughout this list, most sprays will properly work on a similar amount of fabrics and objects.
-But, there are some that are better suited for outdoor gear (such as camping tents, boat covers, outdoor furniture, cushions, etc.), while others for waterproof clothing (such as Gore-Tex, softshell, eVent, down, etc.).
+But, there are some that are better suited for outdoor gear (such as camping tents, boat covers, outdoor furniture, cushions, etc.), while others are meant for waterproof clothing (such as Gore-Tex, softshell, eVent, down, etc.).

 Expert Interviews & Opinions

-When looking to purchase a waterproofing spray to turn your gear into unpenetrable forces against the rain on your next adventure, look to see how long the sprays take to dry and be in full effect after application.
 Some sprays take 30 minutes and others take hours.
-This could have an effect on the ability to waterproof your hammocks in last-minute scenarios, so check to see how long the application time is on each product before making a decision.
+This could have an effect on the ability to waterproof your gear, so check to see how long the application time is for each product before making a decision.

 There are some guidelines that you want to follow for the best results.
-As 303 Products recommends, you should always apply it in warm weather.
-They recommend a temperature of at least 70 degrees and that is because most solutions are properly activated once they have endured warm temperatures.
+For most options out there, it is good if you apply the spray when it's warm inside or outside.
+They recommend a temperature of at least 70 degrees and that is because most solutions are properly activated with the aid of heat.

 Other Factors to Consider

-Lucky for you, these ten waterproof sprays are the best of the best and we can already tell you confidently, that when used correctly, these products do work.
-Next, you’ll want to investigate the price per ounce.
+Lucky for you, these 10 waterproof sprays are the best of the best and when used correctly, these products do work.
+Pay attention to the price per ounce.
 If you are in-between two products, this may be what helps you decide.
-To determine the price per ounce you can divide the price by the number of ounces in the bottle.
+To determine the price per ounce you can divide the price by the number of ounces of the product in question.